 - According to the US Dept of Agriculture, Minnesota raises the most turkeys.
 They produce over 40 million turkeys.

-- Benjamin Franklin wished that the national bird was not a bald eagle but rather a turkey!
+- Benjamin Franklin wished that the national bird of the United States was not a bald eagle but rather a turkey!

 Macy's Thanksgiving Day Parade

-- The first Macy’s thanksgiving day parade was in 1924 in New York City.
+- The first Macy’s parade was in 1924 in New York City.

 - There were no balloons at the first parade.
 There were elephants, bears, camels, and monkeys borrowed from the Central Park Zoo

 - The first oversized balloons in the Macy’s Thanksgiving Day Parade debuted in 1927